Installing SaveToDB SDK Samples

 platform.txt

-For example, install.lst contains lines:
+For example, install.lst might contain:

 savetodb-framework-install.sql